ws-garcia/VBA-CSV-interface/docs/home/getting_started.md

 ### Conclusions

-- `ImportFromCSVString` is the tested faster one method, outperforming its nearer counterpart by a factor of 2.5x in performance.
+- `ImportFromCSVString` is the tested faster one import method, outperforming its nearer counterpart by a factor of 2.5x in performance.
 - The CSV syntax impacts the performance in this way: as the number of escaped fields is increased, the performance is decreased.
 - When working with CSVs compliant with the RFC-4180 specs, the `ImportFromCSVString` method is faster than the `ExportToCSV` method.
 This scenario is inverted when working with well-formed CSVs not compliant with the RFC-4180 specs.